 JFK called space exploration ‘one of the great adventures of all time’.
 To celebrate the 50th anniversary of the first moon landing this July, we’ve found a few ways for you to embark on your own space-themed adventure on your next trip.
-You can get a taster for an astronaut’s training regime in Florida (hint: it’ll involve defying gravity), wander amid an immersive cosmic art installation in Tokyo, and relive the Space Race (from a Soviet perspective) in Moscow.
+You can explore astronomy’s beginnings in the museums of Lisbon and Oxford, wander amid an immersive cosmic art installation in Tokyo, and relive the Space Race (from a Soviet perspective) in Moscow.
 And, of course, we’ve hand-picked some of the best stargazing experiences from around the world.

 An intergalactic playground ― teamLab Planets, Tokyo, Japan

 By its very nature, getting hands-on with space can be tricky.
 But, in a huge warehouse on the outskirts of Tokyo, you can clamber over giant orbs, wade through swirling beams of light and stand suspended in what feels like an infinity of glittering lights.

 Well, you’re not actually suspended, but teamLab’s mirror room is pretty convincing.
 This creative collective is dedicated to immersive art installations, using digital technology (you can even download an accompanying app), lights and lots of mirrors.

 Their latest exhibition, Planets, throws you into an abstract world of astrological shapes and lights.
 Each exhibit is a world unto itself, taking over a room bigger than most art galleries.
 You’ll find yourself climbing over giant bean bags and waving your arms to make digital flowers bloom.
 When that gets too much, you can lie on your back and watch an interstellar light display.

 A short walk from Toyosu Station, the exhibition takes around an hour to reach by train from central Tokyo.
 Unlike many galleries, play is encouraged, making it an ideal addition to a family adventure across Japan.